Terminal-2 icon

 3. Pass the shopper's answer to the POS app.

-If the purchase qualifies for TFS, you make a payment request with the taxfree.indicator flag set to true.
-Include a reference to the card acquisition if you have acquired the card details in Step 1.
+Use a taxfree.indicator flag in the payment request to indicate if the shopper's encrypted card details can be shared with the TFS provider.
+Also include a reference to the card acquisition if you have acquired the card details in Step 1.

 1. Make a PaymentRequest with: